ErrorTzy/writings/papers/WS_Draft.md

 Maybe "naturalness" is already too niche.
 Indeed, the most orthodoxical way to establish fundamentality is through concepts like grounding or essence.
 For example, the most fundamental layer is ungrounded (i.e. independent), and everything is either the most fundamental, or is grounded by the most fundamentals (i.e. compleness).
 In my terminology, $P$ "really" explains $Q$ iff $P$ is grounded by $Q$.
 In other words, the *sometimes-ism* about explanation is explained by grounding

 The concept of grounding, however, notoriously lacks consensus.
 What I here mean by grounding means what is referred to as "small-g", or in Bennett's term, "building".
-But before getting further into this, I wish to go into another concept.
+But before getting further into this, I wish to go into another concept, i.e. essence.